-What is the Maximum Leverage for Indices Trading?
+What is the Maximum Leverage for Indices Trade?

-The maximum trading leverage that you can transact with is the trading leverage that is set by your broker when you open a trading account.
+The maximum trading leverage that you as a Stock Index trader can transact with is the trading leverage that is set by your broker when you open a trading account.
 This leverage is set based on the leverage option that you choose when opening your account.

-The default trading leverage set by most brokers is 100:1 leverage - therefore if you open an account with this option then the maximum leverage you can use is 100:1
+The default trading leverage set by most brokers is 100:1 leverage - therefore if you open an account with this option then the maximum leverage you as a Stock Index trader can use is 100:1

-When opening an account you can choose a different leverage ratio for example you can select the 200:1 leverage which means the maximum leverage you can use is 200:1
+When opening an account you as a stock indices trader can choose a different leverage ratio for example you as a stock indices trader can select the 200:1 leverage which means the maximum leverage you as a stock indices trader can use is 200:1

-To Learn & Know More about Trading Leverage and Margin - How to Read the Topics Below:
+To Learn & Know More about Trade Leverage and Margin - How to Read the Tutorials Below:

 Get More Topics & Tutorials: